Moving home – dealing with your energy supply

 Switching to a new supplier

-You can only switch supplier or tariff from the day you become responsible for the property.
+If you want to switch supplier or tariff, you’ll need to wait until the day you become responsible for the property.
 Switching won’t happen straight away so you’ll have to pay at least one bill with the current supplier.

 You can find out more about: